Credit and Grading System

 AIU will support students under the SAC as follows:

-*Students will develop a written plan of improvement with the help of his/her adviser.
+*Students will develop a written plan of improvement with the help of their adviser.
 The plan must include:

-1) Student's own assessment of the key elements which influence his/her performance.
+1) Student's own assessment of the key elements which influence their performance.

 2) Plan to action to improve performance.
 The plan should include: Changes in time management, non-academic activities, action suggested by AIU counselor, other specific forms of help from the university, etc.

-*Students must report monthly to his/her adviser on the implementation of the plan.
+*Students must report monthly to their adviser on the implementation of the plan.
 Reports may be or more frequent, if the academic adviser considers it necessary.
-The student also must report to the Center for International Affairs about his/her progress.
+The student also must report to the Center for International Affairs about their progress.

 Our main interest is that students are able to concentrate on studying while also enjoying extracurricular activities, etc., during their study abroad at AIU.
 If students have any difficulties or challenges, we wish to support them in order that they can have a positive experience at AIU and conclude their study abroad with great success.